marshallwolfe/Risky_Business/README.md

 #### Resampling

-Please reference credit_risk_resampling.ipynb for this section of our analysis.
+Please reference "credit_risk_resampling.ipynb" in the Starter_Code folder for this section of our analysis.

 We used the [imbalanced learn](https://imbalanced-learn.readthedocs.io) library to resample the LendingClub data and build and evaluate logistic regression classifiers using the resampled data.